I3A-NavSys/utrafman_sim/docs/install.md

 ## Running your first simulation

 U-TRAFMAN includes a basic simulation to help you verify if everything is functioning correctly.
-To get started, open a new terminal and execute the following command:
+To get started, **open a new terminal** (don't use the same where you did the compilation) and execute the following command:

 ```bash
 roslaunch utrafman_main generated_city.launch